jeanslack/pysplitcue/README.md

   -h, --help            show this help message and exit --version             Show the current version and exit -i IMPUTFILE, --input-cuefile IMPUTFILE
-                        INPUTFILE must be a CUE sheet with '.cue' filename extension -f {wav,flac,ape}, --format-type {wav,flac,ape}
+                        An absolute or relative CUE sheet file, i.e. with `.cue` extension -f {wav,flac,ape}, --format-type {wav,flac,ape}
-                        Preferred audio format to output, default is flac -o OUTPUTDIR, --output-dir OUTPUTDIR
+                        Preferred audio format to output, default is 'flac' -o OUTPUTDIR, --output-dir OUTPUTDIR
-                        Output directory, default '.'
+                        Absolute or relative destination path for output files.
+By default it is the same location as IMPUTFILE
-  -ow {ask, never, always}, --overwrite {ask, never, always}
+  -ow {ask,never,always}, --overwrite {ask,never,always}
-                        Overwrite files on destination if they exist, default is 'ask' -c, --check-requires  List of installed or missing dependencies
+                        Overwrite files on destination if they exist, Default is `ask` before proceeding -c, --check-requires  List of installed or missing dependencies

 ```